 Outstanding laboratory facilities along with the support from ADECA are enabling scientific knowledge contributions and revalorization of agricultural and forestry waste products as biosensors.
 Trees and crops contain tiny materials known as cellulose nanomaterials (CNMs).
 Developing new applications for CNMs could enable forestry and crop waste to provide additional economic benefits for Alabama citizens.
 An Auburn University research team is exploring using CNMs from cotton, soybean hulls, and wood to produce sensors for the detection of allergens and water contaminants.
 Thus far, the team has shown that CNMs can be used to absorb carbofuran which is a common pesticide.
 They have also shown that CNMs can be used to absorb beta-lactoglobulin, a milk allergen.
-In ongoing work, they are improving the chemistry to make sensors that cannot only absorb multiple species but also selectively detect the materials of interest
+In ongoing work, they are improving the chemistry to make sensors that cannot only absorb multiple species but also selectively detect the materials of interest (analytes).

-(analytes).
 The long-term goal of this work is to have a family of portable CNM sensors that can be used by citizens to test for water contaminants and food allergens.

 This project is focused on using Alabama's forestry and agricultural products such as wood, cotton, and soybean hulls as sources of an exciting nanomaterial called cellulose nanocrystals (CNC).
 Cellulose nanocrystals are found in all biomass.
 Their high strength, large specific surface area, and natural organic chemistry make them exciting for a range of applications.
 We are focused on developing sensors to improve water safety and the health of Alabama citizens.
-This quarter we continued our work on modifying CNCs extracted from wood to enable them to be used to detect pesticide residues in water and presented results at conferences.
-We are also exploring other sources of CNC and the detection of food allergens such as milk allergen (β -lactoglobulin).
+This quarter we continued working toward using CNCs as sensors.
 We are using laboratory tools such as Quartz Crystal Microbalance with Dissipation (QCMD) and Surface Plasmon Resonance (SPR) to validate our approach.
 So far, we have increased the stability of the CNC when exposed to water and demonstrated analyte absorption.
-Our current focus is on increasing the selectivity of the detection and understanding the differences between agriculturally- and forestry-derived CNC's.
-Auburn University's outstanding laboratory facilities and the support from ADECA are helping the research team continue to gain insights on how an exciting material hiding in our abundant forestry and agricultural resources can be transformed to enable Alabama's citizens to detect contaminants and allergens in their water and food.